MantasBac/Slot-machine/README.md

 ## Media

-I have provided some basic symbols that don't look great but they work well enough.
+We have provided some basic symbols that don't look great but they work well enough.
 You can simply add a new directory and create a new symbol dictionary in settings.py to replace them.
 Same with audio files!
-See comments throughout for more info.

 ## Win Data
 win_data is formatted as such: